Distilling Word Embeddings: An Encoding Approach: Evaluation

 \subsection{Results}

-Table \ref{tAcc} compares our proposed model with two baselines: directly training a small network, and matching $\softmax$.
-Our method outperforms the direct training of a small network by 1.1\% accuracy on average, which makes a difference since state-of-the-art methods usually vary in a range of only one or several percents.

-We also notice that matching $\softmax$ does not work well in our scenario.
-Several plausible reasons may explain the result: (1) The teacher model itself has not achieved remarkable accuracy (only about 50\%).
-Using a teacher model introduces additional knowledge as well as errors.
-If the latter dominates, matching $\softmax$ may hurt the student model.
-(2) Our dataset is comparatively small than speech/image datasets.
-The teacher model may fail to fully express its knowledge within a small dataset, as some related studies require additional unlabeled data for knowledge transfer \cite{modelcompression,deep2shallow}.
+Tables \ref{tCompare0} and \ref{tCompare} presents the results of our proposed model as well as two competing settings: training a wider network with cumbersome embeddings, and directly training a thin network with small embeddings.

+In both experiments, cumbersome embeddings yield the highest performance, the distilled embeddings rank second, and small embeddings are worst.
+Basically, our method outperforms direct training of a small network by a margin of approximately one standard deviation (std $=$ 1.1 and 0.6, respectively).
+As the results were obtained by averaging over 5 initializations, we deem the improvement is fair.

+Regarding model complexity, our distilled embeddings reduce memory and time to a large extent to 14--15\% and 4\%, respectively ({\tt C++} implementation on a single CPU).
+Therefore, the resulting network is significantly more lightweight, which is helpful to deployment in neural networks' applications.

+To further test our method under extreme conditions, we distilled word embeddings to 10d and 30d.
+We chose to conduct the experiments in the second task, because it is of lower variance.
+As demonstrated in Figure~\ref{fCurve}, our method consistently outperforms direct training with small embeddings in all scenarios; moreover, the margin increases when the dimension becomes small.
+Such result is consistent with our human intuition, and verifies the conjecture in Section \ref{sApproach}---small embeddings contain less knowledge specific to the task of interest; the proposed supervised encoding approach can distill task-specific knowledge from large embeddings.

-Nonetheless, our proposed encoding approach does not rely on a teacher model or additional data.
-It distills embeddings by an encoding layer, which can be trained using standard cross-entropy loss.
-Our method is, in fact, complementary to matching $\softmax$: the encoding layer distills embeddings in a bottom-up fashion, whereas matching $\softmax$ distills generic knowledge in a top-down fashion.
-The two methods can be combined straightforwardly, as long as the latter one itself works.
+We also notice that our approach is, in fact, complementary to existing matching $\softmax$ methods: the encoding layer distills task-specific knowledge from large embeddings in a bottom-up fashion, whereas matching $\softmax$ distills generic knowledge in a top-down fashion.

-We further compare model complexity with the cumbersome state-of-the-art network in Table \ref{tComplexity}.
-While our distilled model retains comparatively high performance, it largely reduces both memory and time consumption to 14\% and 4\%, respectively.
-We also position the distilled model in a state-of-the-art list.
-Table \ref{tPosition} presents several representative neural networks in the literature.
-The distilled model outperforms recurrent neural networks (RNNs) with tensor interaction \cite{RNN}, convolutional neural networks (CNNs) with multi-channels \cite{cnn2}, etc. Our result is also comparable to the deep CNN \cite{CNNNLP} and one version of long short term memory (LSTM)-based RNN \cite{lstm3}.
-Although distillation hurts model performance to some extent, the distilled model is usable, as indicated by Table \ref{tPosition}.
-It should be noticed that our model is of extremely low complexity: shallow architectures, no LSTM units, no tensor interaction, and low dimensionality.